oxidecomputer/amd-apcb/README.md

     let mut entry = entry.body_as_struct_mut::<memory::DimmInfoSmbus>()?;
     entry.dimm_slot_present

 to have the entry represented as a Rust struct.
+This is only useful for structs whose name doesn't contain "Element" (since those are the ones without a variable-length payload).

-If the entry is a struct array entry, you can use something like
+If the entry is a struct array entry (variable-length array), then you can use something like

-    let mut entry = entry.body_as_struct_array_mut::<memory::DimmInfoSmbus>()?;
+    let mut entry = entry.body_as_struct_array_mut::<memory::DimmInfoSmbusElement>()?;
     for element in entry {
         ...
     }

 to iterate over it.
+This is only useful for structs whose name contains "Element".

 In order to update the checksum (you should do that once after any insertion/deletion/mutation):